wildfirechat/im-server/README.md

 [Documentation site] (http://andsel.github.io/moquette/)
 Moquette aims to be a MQTT compliant broker.
 The broker supports QoS 0, QoS 1 and QoS 2.

-Its designed to be evented, uses Netty for the protocol encoding and decoding part, the protocol logic is essentially a single threaded and it's isolated from front connectors part by LMAX disruptor's ring buffer.
+Its designed to be evented, uses Netty for the protocol encoding and decoding part.

 ## Embeddable